15 Best LinkedIn CRM Tools for 2026

 - Included as part of your Sales Navigator + CRM ecosystem pricing (varies by CRM and Sales Navigator package).

-- Sales Navigator by itself ranges from $80 to $180 per user/mo (depends on region).
+- Sales Navigator by itself ranges from roughly $80 to $180 per user/mo depending on plan, billing cycle, and region (LinkedIn shows exact pricing in-product).

 1. Where does LinkedIn sit in your sales motion?